 What does an insolvency practitioner do?

-They will firstly act as an advisor to you and help you finalise the terms of your IVA.
+1. They act as an advisor and help finalise the terms of your IVA

 Do I need to meet with my insolvency practitioner?

-Before the IVA is set up, you’ll have a discussion with a StepChange VA advisor to make sure an IVA is the right option for you.
+You talk with a StepChange VA advisor before setting up your IVA to make sure it is the right thing for you.

-When you decide to go ahead, you’ll have another meeting in which you will begin the formal process of setting up the IVA.
+You have another meeting when you decide to go ahead.
+This starts the formal process of setting up the IVA.

 mum at the table with bills